apex-dev-tools/benchmarker/README.md

 ## Usage

 Tests are executed using different templates in a JavaScript testing framework (For example, Mocha, Jest).
 Results are saved to a provided PostgreSQL database.
-Also if you want to store alerts for performance degradations, then that can be also stored in the database by enabling the `STORE_ALERTS` in the env file.
-See `Alerts.md` for more details related to alerts.
+Alerts for performance degradations can be stored in the database by setting `STORE_ALERTS` in the env file.
+See [the alerts documentation](./docs/user/alerts.md) for more details.

 The `TransactionTestTemplate` calls a function (`FlowStep`, most often created by helpers) to execute some anonymous Apex code provided for the test.
 The Apex can come from a file or inline as a string.
 This Apex code can also collect Governor limit metrics which will be extracted at the end of the test.
 After all tests are complete, data attributed to the template can be saved.
 For a sample execution, see `test_system/basic.test.ts`.
-Other test templates include a boilerplate for running asynchronous batch processes and form or page loading.

 ## Development